jsonx-org/java/generator/README.md

 ## Abstract

-This document specifies the <ins>JSD Binding Generator</ins>, which offers facilities for generating Java binding classes from a JSD schema.
+This document specifies the <ins>JSONx Binding Generator</ins>, which offers facilities for generating Java binding classes from a [JSD schema][schema].

 ## Table of Contents